coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

 - **Subconditions**
   - **How many subconditions?**
   - **What is changing on each subcondition?
 List all variables.**
   - **How are each of the variables being changed?
-List all equations/computations needed if changing on trial-by-trial basis.**
+List all equations/computations needed if changing on a trial-by-trial basis.**

 ### Example